JerryHsh/Graph_Coloring/README.md

 - Input style

-  - the file should be with the exe
+  - the question file should be with the exe and named question.txt

   - the input style is from vertice num,edge num,edge